olgalupuleac/GraphAlgorithmRenderer/README.md

 3. Remember that mode *AllStackframes* significantly increase the execution time.
 It seems more efficient to have a bool array which indicates if the property should be applied.
 4. You can use custom functions in the expressions.
 Note that it works slower than accessing `std::vector` elements.
 5. Keep in mind that it takes a second to process 100-200 expressions.
-6. The Standard Template Library functions and class methods are not supported in the expressions (`operator[]` being notable exception).
+6. The Standard Template Library functions and class methods are not supported in the expressions (`operator[]` being a notable exception).
 It means that you cannot render elements in `std::unordered_set` or use `std::find`.
 Try to use `std::vector` or arrays instead.
 You can use custom functions, but
 7. If the begin template, end template or edge source or target cannot be identified, the message box with the error will appear.
-All other invalid expressions are written to log and ignored by default.
+All other invalid expressions are written to the log and ignored by default.
 To access the log open the *Output window* and set *Show output from* to *Graph Visualization*.
    ![1558294468910](readme-images/1558294468910.png)